annkissam/rummage_ecto/README.md

 Each operation: `Search`, `Sort` and `Paginate` have their hooks defined in `Rummage`.
 By doing this, `Rummage` is completely configurable.

-For example, if you don't like one of the implementations of `Rummage`, but like the other two, you can configure `Rummage` to not use it.
+For example, if you don't like one of the hooks of `Rummage`, but you do like the other two, you can configure `Rummage` to not use it and write your own custom hook.

-**NOTE: `Rummage` is not like `Ransack`, and doesn't intend to be.
-It doesn't define functions based on search params.
+**NOTE: `Rummage` is not like `Ransack`, and it doesn't intend to be like `Ransack`.
+It doesn't define functions based on search parameters.
-If you'd like to have that for a model, you can always configure `Rummage` to use your `Search` module for that model.
+If you'd like to have something like that, you can always configure `Rummage` to use your `Search` module for that model.
 This is why Rummage has been made configurable.**

 ## Installation